gchq/stroom-resources/bin/stack/variable_documentation.md

 on receipt and for feed status checks.
 TEST_CREDENTIALS - Use insecure hard-coded authentication credentials for test/demo only.

+## STROOM_PROXY_REMOTE_HEALTHCHECK_TIMEOUT_SECS

+The timeout in seconds for Stroom Proxy (remote)'s docker healthcheck.
+Default value is 10.
+Set to a higher value for slow networks.

 ## STROOM_PROXY_REMOTE_RECEIVE_AUTH_REQUIRED

-If true, /datafeed on Stroom Proxy (remote) will reject any requests that cannot be authenticated by the configured authentication methods, e.g. certificate, API Key, OAuth token, Datafeed Key.
+If true, /datafeed on Stroom Proxy (remote) will reject any requests that cannot be authenticated by the configured authentication methods, e.g.
+Certificate, API Key, OAuth token, Datafeed Key.

 ## STROOM_PROXY_REMOTE_REST_CLIENT_VERIFY_HOSTNAME